wowasa/x3ml/docs/x3ml-language.md

 In order to create a literal value using this generator, we have to define the following *instance_generator* in the X3ML mapping definition.
-The first argument that is defined in the generator (i.e. *part1*) is considered to be the result of the XPATH expression over the ipnut sources, while the second argument (i.e. *part2*) is a constant value.
+The first argument that is defined in the generator (i.e. *part1*) is considered to be the result of the XPATH expression over the input sources, while the second argument (i.e. *part2*) is a constant value.
-Assuming that ther result of the evaluation of the XPATH expression over the input sources is "example" then the generated literal value will be: "example - last part text".
+Assuming that the result of the evaluation of the XPATH expression over the input sources is "example" then the generated literal value will be: "example - last part text".

 ```xml
 <entity>